(Disclosure: Some of the links below may be affiliate links)

 The idea is contrary to value investing and to value stocks.

-For instance, the S&P 500 is an index listing the 500 biggest United States companies by market capitalization.
-And the S&P 500 Value index is a subpart of the S&P 500, where they take only the value stocks.
+For instance, the S&P 500 index lists the 500 biggest United States companies by market capitalization.
+And the S&P 500 Value Index is a subpart of the S&P 500, which they take only the value stocks.